Heart Failure is Serious

 Almost 400,000 people die each year from heart failure in the US.4

-Find a Heart Failure Clinic
+Find a Heart Failure Specialist

 Heart failure specialists have additional, extensive training to fully treat patients like you.
 It's vital to your continued health that you find a clinic specifically dedicated to helping people with heart failure.
-Enter your zip code to find a heart failure clinic near you.

 Common Symptoms of Heart Failure5